Frequently Asked Questions

 Alternatively, you can fill out the form, and contact the dispensary you want to switch to for further assistance.
 Always be sure to call the dispensary you want to switch in advance to ensure they have what you need or are looking for, and to verify that you are registered in their system before visiting.

-Maryland: This state processes applications much faster.
 Patients can expect to receive their cards in as little as 2 weeks.

 Upon successful registration with the online system, your card should arrive in the mail within 7 business days.